Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 Projects are still failing quite often and the software crisis is still here.

 **Many studies have been conducted to investigate the reasons for the common project failures.**
-**Although researchers have not been able to pinpoint a single cause, most of their findings share a common theme: Communication.**
+**Although researchers have not been able to pinpoint a single cause,**
+**But most of their findings share a common theme: Communication.**

 Communication issues thwarting projects can manifest themselves in different ways.
 For example unclear requirements, uncertain project goals, or ineffective coordination of effort between teams.